 I’ve recently watched two television adaptations that created a pair of polarizing responses.
 On the positive side we have HBO’s Watchmen.
 On the negative side is Netflix’s The Witcher.
-Both series have a respected genre pedigree: one being one of the great graphic novels of our time; the other novel having a cult following and being the source material for one of the best video games ever created (The Witcher 3).
+Both series have a respected genre pedigree: one being among the great graphic novels of our time; the other is a series with a cult following and being the source material for one of the best video games ever created (The Witcher 3).

 So what caused my split decision?

 There’s a certain flaw in writing that I call “shit happens just because.”
 I’m sure my fancy nomenclature isn’t the official term.
 But I think you know what I mean.
 Cartoons use it all the time because, well, they’re cartoons (I’m looking at you Rick & Morty!)
 Sitcoms, as well.
 But when you’re dealing with dramatic work, “shit happens just because” isn’t as easy to swallow and can ruin the viewing/reading experience.

 Both the Watchmen and The Witcher television series are thick with lore.
 Both shows are a challenge to understand if you’re not familiar with the source material.
 I can understand why a viewer would turn to their spouse and ask “What the fuck is up with all the clocks and tick-tocking?” when watching the first couple of episodes of Watchmen.
 There are Rorschach masks, Lori Blake, Ozymandias being weird, and so on.